UGA Bulletin Logo

 Course Description

-Development process with particular emphasis on analyzing the feasibility of design, location, and construction.
+The real estate development process, with particular emphasis on analyzing the feasibility of design, location, and construction.

 Additional Requirements for Graduate Students: